More choice is always better, right?

 “An increase in conversion, decrease in returns, increased organic traffic through SEO, and an enhanced social presence.”

-In fact, Zappos found that sales increased 6 to 30% for products that had videos. (tweet this)
+In fact, Zappos found that sales for their online store increased 6 to 30% for products that had videos.

 Even crazier, sales went up even when people didn’t look at the videos.
 Just the fact they had them made people more likely to buy!
 We humans are strange little decision makers...